gtri/upstage/docs/source/user_guide/how_tos/communications.rst

 Communications
 ==============

 UPSTAGE provides a built-in method for passing communications between actors.
-The :py:class:`~upstage.communications.comms.CommsManager` class allows actors to send messages while allowing for simplified retry attempts and timeouts.
+The :py:class:`~upstage_des.communications.comms.CommsManager` class allows actors to send messages while allowing for simplified retry attempts and timeouts.
 It also allows for communications blocking to be turned on and off on a point to point basis.

-The :py:class:`~upstage.communications.comms.Message` class is used to describe a message, although strings and dictionaries can also be passed as messages, and UPSTAGE will convert them into the ``Message`` class.
+The :py:class:`~upstage_des.communications.comms.Message` class is used to describe a message, although strings and dictionaries can also be passed as messages, and UPSTAGE will convert them into the ``Message`` class.

 The communications manager needs to be instantiated and run, and any number of them can be run, to represent different modes of